mojaloop/merchant-payment-docs/Third Sprint Features/DFSP.Portal User Management.md

     * Assign new users[Operators,Auditors] to roles
     * Update,Delete user records in their organization
     * merchant data export
   * Operator
-  * write access to acqquring registry form [can create new merchant records]
+    * write(create,edit) access to acqquring registry form [can create new merchant records]
     * approve,reject,revert action for merchant records.
     * exception: records created by the same user CANNOT be approved by the user.
     * Read access to table of all merchant table
     * Read access to "to-be-reverted merchants" table
     * Read access to "Pending-Merchants"table
     * merchant data export
   * Auditor
     * Read access to table of all merchant table
     * Read access to "to-be-reverted merchants" table
     * Read access to "Pending-Merchants"table

-* Admin/Super admin assign new users to a role by
+## Adding new users to the system workflow

-  * Adding email, name and assigned role
+* Adding email, username and assigned role in user management screen
-  * System will send assigned email a new email that instruct to reset password
+* System will send email from the form a new email that instruct to set password
-  * New user reset password
+* New user set password and confirm password
 * New user login to the portal with new password and start performing available actions

+## Checking For Strong password

+* following creteria will be validated while user set their password for the sysytem
+  * minimum number of character : 8
+  * there must be AT LEAST one capital letter, number,special charater and small letter.

+## Out of scope items

+* editing roles and permissions
+* adding new roles
+* 2 factor authentication

 ## Design file